ethereumjs/ethereumjs-monorepo/packages/client/docs/usage/RunAsElClient.md

 #### Run client

-This the the bare minimum command required for interop with the CL `lodestar`.
+This is the bare minimum command required for interop with the CL `lodestar`.
 You may add further args to expose functionality for your use case.

 ```shell
 npm run client:start -- --network sepolia --rpcEngine --jwt-secret /path/to/jwtsecret/file